Puppy School · Full-day puppy training in Hastings & St Leonards

 6. Time off

 Brains full, tails wagging.
-They go home tired in the best way, ready to do it all again tomorrow.
+They settle for the evening tired in the best way, ready to do it all again tomorrow.

 Why the rest matters as much as the play: a puppy learns to be confident when it’s never over-faced and never overtired.
 The “time off” is where the growing actually happens — it’s the part most owners skip, and the part we build in.